nicoroulet/RaffoSynth/README.md

 This is a digital emulator of a minimoog synthesizer, built as an LV2 audio plugin for Linux.

+## Documentation:
+ * Documentation can be found in **RaffoSynth.pdf**.
+This includes development explanation and experimentation.

 ## Dependencies:
  * `lv2-c++-tools`
  * `lv2peg`